 For child welfare, because structured data fits neatly into a database and is easily searchable (think names, dates of birth, or demographic information on a form field), it is what gets added to the system of record.

-Northwoods' customers have confirmed that only 20% of case-related data is structured, which means most of the information lives elsewhere (see unstructured data) and can be more difficult to find and use when making decisions.
+Northwoods' customers have confirmed that only 20% of case-related data is structured, which means most of the information can be dark data or unstructured data that lives elsewhere and can be more difficult to find and use when making decisions.

 An information storage system that is the authoritative data source for a set of data elements.